 Financial Advisor is a generic term generally referring to the individual most familiar with your financial information.
-This is the person in whom you have confidence and on whose judgment you rely.
-When issues arise with your finances, you look to your financial advisor for advice.
+This is the person in whom you have confidence and upon whose judgment you rely.
+When issues arise with your finances, you look to your "financial counselor" for advice.

-In actuality, the financial advisor could be your attorney, accountant, insurance agent, financial planner, or another professional designation.
-Whatever the designation, this is the individual you turn to for input on the issues affecting your financial well-being.
+In actuality, the "financial advisor" could be your attorney, accountant, insurance agent, financial planner or another.
+Whatever the professional designation, this is the individual you turn to for input on the issues affecting your financial well being.
 It is important to remember that no one has all the answers.
-The financial advisor should be ready to bring in other professionals as circumstances warrant to provide you with the most complete information and best recommendations for the specific facts.
+The "financial advisor" should be ready to bring in other professionals as circumstances warrant to provide you with the most complete information and best recommendations for the specific facts.